a-vvk/capstone_model/README.md

 The model is trained and evaluated on CMU-MOSEI, a standard benchmark dataset for multimodal sentiment analysis.

 Architecture
-Text: DistilBERT embeddings
+* Text: DistilBERT embeddings
-Audio: COVAREP acoustic features, encoded via a bidirectional LSTM
+* Audio: COVAREP acoustic features, encoded via a bidirectional LSTM
-Visual: OpenFace 2.0 facial action unit features, encoded via a bidirectional LSTM
+* Visual: OpenFace 2.0 facial action unit features, encoded via a bidirectional LSTM
-Fusion: Cross-modal attention across all modality pairs (text↔audio, text↔visual), inspired by the MISA architecture
+* Fusion: Cross-modal attention across all modality pairs (text↔audio, text↔visual), inspired by the MISA architecture
-Robustness: Modality dropout during training, so the model degrades gracefully rather than failing when a modality is missing or noisy at inference — a common real-world constraint that most fusion models ignore
+* Robustness: Modality dropout during training, so the model degrades gracefully rather than failing when a modality is missing or noisy at inference — a common real-world constraint that most fusion models ignore
-Output: Continuous sentiment regression head
+* Output: Continuous sentiment regression head
-Results

-Evaluated on a held-out CMU-MOSEI test split:
+Results (Evaluated on a held-out CMU-MOSEI test split):

 Metric	Score
 * MAE	0.4748